 Multi criteria analysis is a decision-making method that considers interacting variables for different situations to solve problems.
 In particular, the multicriteria analysis method used in this case study is the Simple Multiple Attribute Rating Technique (SMART) that allows for weight assignment to the interacting variables and accepted for use in transport related studies (Velasquez & Hester, 2013).
 It is useful for uncovering the nature of problems that arise from multiple interacting variables (Kavran et al., 2007; Moufad & Jawab, 2017).
 The reality of the informal transport sector is that the various attributes of informal transport need to be evaluated by a model which can allow the analysis of these various attributes simultaneously.
 Indeed, the multi-criteria analysis model is suitable for problems that are ‘ill-structured’ (Farahani et al., 2010), where ill-structured problems are practically surrounded by uncertainties and are complex (Kavran et al., 2007; Farahani et al., 2010).
 Therefore, evaluating and solving these problems requires appropriate multiple criteria to evaluate them.
 According to Kavran et al. (2007), the public urban transportation system efficiency is dependent on identifying the appropriate parameters and their weighted values attached to set criteria.

-For this study the following criteria will be used to evaluate QoS: accessibility at both the origin and destination, cost, travel time, waiting for time, comfort, drivers' attitude, speed, safety, and bus stop facilities for the MCA of IPT in the study area.
+In this case study, the following criteria were used to evaluate QoS: accessibility at both the origin and destination, cost, travel time, waiting for time, comfort, drivers' attitude, speed, safety, and bus stop facilities for the MCA of IPT in the study area.
 Such criteria have been applied in previous studies on assessment of service delivery gaps in informal transport (Amrapala & Choocharukul, 2019a and 2019b) and in the study on resilience of informal transport practice in Ibadan (Moyo & Olowosegun, 2021).
 These criteria were acknowledged by the interviewed users of informal transport in this case study as factors influencing user perception of the suitability of informal transport.

 Survey Instrument, Sample Size, and Sampling Procedure